Luv2bnanook44/dsc-phase-1-project/README.md

 In light of Microsoft's desire to expand their enterprise into the movie sector, we have analyzed various aspects of movie data to help develop some insights to help maximize Microsoft's ROI for their potential startup.

 Since we are both relatively unfamiliar with the business end of the industry, supplementary research on the working of the industry as a whole were considered to help drive and focus our analysis.
-Access sources HERE.
+(See hyperlinks in *Next Steps*)

 Our insights were from the following categories:
-* Budget vs Total Gross
+* *Budget vs Total Gross*
     * Movies such as **Minions**, **Beauty and the Beast (1991)**, and **Rocky** had the greatest ROI.
-* Genre vs Total Gross
+* *Genre vs Total Gross*
-    * The genres that produce (on average the are **Animation, Adventure, and Sci-Fi**.
+    * The genres that produce the largest total gross (on average) are **Animation, Adventure, and Sci-Fi**.
+* *Release Month vs Total Gross*
+    * On average, the number months have the highest average
-* Popularity vs Revenue vs Genre
+* *Popularity vs Revenue vs Genre*
     * **Action** movies are the most frequently correlated to growth in popularity if there is a growth in revenue.
-* Movie Runtime
+* *Movie Runtime*
     * For all genres (generally speaking), an optimal run-time is under 120 minutes.
     * More 'serious' genres have a higher runtime limit (before their 'popularity' decreases)
         * For example, Drama films have the highest runtime threshold, at 220 minutes.